Elementary Grades follow STEM curriculum programs such as Fusion Science, NSTA Resources, and Project Lead the Way's LAUNCH.

 PLTW Launch’s 24 interdisciplinary modules bring learning to life.
 The program empowers students to adopt a design-thinking mindset through compelling activities, projects, and problems that build upon each other and relate to the world around them.
 And as students engage in hands-on activities in computer science, engineering, and biomedical science, they become creative, collaborative problem solvers ready to take on any challenge.

 Students in all grades will utilize Learning.com EasyTech online curriculum to gain basic technological literacy.
-Lessons are appropriate for K through 8th grade students and address topics of mouse basics, keyboarding, internet and email use, word processing, spreadsheets, data management, visual mapping, graphics, presentations, and web design.
-The curriculum includes activities, lessons, practices, and discussions designed to allow educators to merge technology training and instruction into language arts, math, science, and social studies while encouraging higher-order thinking, problem solving, communication, and collaboration.
-Every Forest Heights STEM Academy student will be provided an electronic device.
+Lessons are appropriate for K through 8th-grade students and address topics of mouse basics, keyboarding, internet and email use, word processing, spreadsheets, data management, visual mapping, graphics, presentations, and web design.
+The curriculum includes activities, lessons, practices, and discussions designed to allow educators to merge technology training and instruction into language arts, math, science, and social studies while encouraging higher-order thinking, problem-solving, communication, and collaboration.
+Every Forest Heights STEM Academy student will be provided with an electronic device.
 This 1:1 technology initiative will lead the educational transformation from using technology as an isolated instructional tool to redefine instructional strategies.
-All K-3rd grade students will be equipped with iPads.
+All K-2nd grade students will be equipped with iPads.
 The end goal is to increase student achievement as students learn the language of technology, utilize and exhibit 21st Century technology skills.

 The math program will be problem-based and rigorous.
 It will be aligned with the Common Core State Standards for Mathematics.
 Students will be challenged to make sense of new mathematical ideas through problem-solving, explorations, and projects.
 Written and oral communication of mathematics will be a strong focus.
 Grades K-5: Go Math is the primary resource for grades K-5.